-We've started the year working on calculations so that we are all confident doing an arithmetic paper.
-Click on the document icon below to see an example of an arithmetic paper - see how you do the answers are included.
+Our confidence is growing in the arithmetic papers now.
+Click on the document icon below to see an example of an arithmetic paper - see how you do - the answers are included.

 War is our first topic - specifically WW1.
 We have researched the possible causes of the Great War; located the countries that were involved on a map; and we're about to write a newspaper report on the assassination of Franz Ferdinand.
 Here are some of the resources we have been using in our lessons.

 Other things you need to know about Year 6...

 Homework is handed out on Thursdays and is expected to be returned completed by the following Tuesday (Wednesday at the latest).
 Those children that do not meet the deadline can complete their homework in ‘homework catch-up sessions’.

 All of the children know that if they have any problems with their homework they can just ask for help.

 Every child may be asked to take part in 15-minutes cardio fitness at school every day.
 This does not include play times or lunch times.
 These sessions are part of the school day and are whole class activities.
 For these sessions, the children are not expected to change into a full PE kit but shoes that children can run around in are a must.
 It's a good idea to have a pair of trainers at school at all times.